TIMOTHY

 Cleaned and

-edited earlier time diary data files.
-Created a new
+edited earlier diary data files.
+Created a new aggregate activity data file for

-aggregate activity data file for internet users to perform on-line statistical
+internet users to perform on-line statistical analysis.
+These data files are available

-analysis.
-These data files are available at the University of Maryland's "WebUse” data archive website.
+at the University of Maryland's "WebUse” data archive website.

 NEW ENGLAND